Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 AMD GPU's compatible with the amdgpu open source drivers are of three different types in terms of how frequency/voltage is managed.
 GPUs of Vega10 and earlier architecture rely on the definition of specific power states to determine the clock frequency and voltage.
 The GPU will operate only at the specific Frequency/Voltage states that are defined, and move between states based on power, temperature, and loading.
-These GPU's are classified as `Type: PStates` if the P-state table is readable and as `Type: Undefined` if it is not.
+These GPU's are classified as `Type: PStates` if the P-state table is readable and as `Type: PSatesNE` if it is not.
 For GPUs of Vega20 architecture or newer, Voltage/Frequency curves can be defined with three points on a Voltage vs. Frequency curve.
 These GPU's are classified as `Type: CurvePts`.

 With the *amdgpu-ls* tool, you can determine the type of your card.
 Here are examples of relevant lines from the output for different types of GPUs:
 ```
 Decoded Device ID: R9 290X DirectCU II
-GPU Frequency/Voltage Control Type: Undefined
+GPU Frequency/Voltage Control Type: PStatesNE

 Decoded Device ID: RX Vega64
 GPU Frequency/Voltage Control Type: PStates